Last Updated on by

-As you’d expect from the name, the Bridger BDry Boots are indeed waterproof and weather-resistant (i.e. hiking through wet snow).
+As you’d expect from the name, the Bridger BDry Waterproof Hiking Boots are also weather-resistant (i.e. hiking through slushy snow).
 The Nubuck leather and nylon upper prevent any water from getting in, but the BDry membrane and lining inside help with breathability to prevent sweaty feet.
 This boot offers excellent protection from water but also is exceptionally ventilating for being (partially) made of leather.

-The 4mm lug rubber sole of the Bridger BDry is a tad more aggressive than similarly designed mid hiking boots.
+The 4mm lug rubber sole of the Bridger BDry is a tad more aggressive than similarly designed mid hiking boots men’s wear.
 The sole is made of a high-friction rubber that grips terrain surprisingly well.
-Most wearers find it offers great stability over rocks, wet ground, and stepping over fallen trees or hiking through brush.
+Most wearers find it offers great stability over rocks and roots, wet ground, and stepping over fallen trees or hiking through brush.
 The sole is also thick enough that it isn’t overly heavy but it will keep your feet protected while also offering some shock absorption.

-These boots are great for beginner and intermediate hikes.
-This doesn’t mean an experienced hiker won’t enjoy these, but rather that the Bridger BDrys are best for easy to moderately difficult hiking trails.
+These insulated boots are great for beginner and intermediate hikes.
+This doesn’t mean experienced trail runners won’t enjoy these, but rather that the Bridger BDrys is best for easy to moderately difficult hiking trails.
 They are light enough to be useful for casual weekend hikes, but comfortable and durable enough for weekend backpacking trips.

 The Bridger BDry obviously has a lot going for it, but there are two things to consider before you go ahead and purchase yourself a pair.

 All of the praise aside, sometimes negative reviews for the Bridger BDry are left by unhappy customers.
-Here are the two complaints commonly cited in these instances.
+Here are the shoe complaints commonly cited in these instances.

 As long as you’re aware of these two potential drawbacks, you’ll be able to make the right decision if these boots are ideal for your needs or not.

 The average hiker will most likely love their pair of Bridger BDry Mid Boots and get plenty of use from them before needing another pair.
-They are comfortable for year-round use (save for the hottest days) and can be quite warm in moderate winter conditions when paired with quality socks.
+As shown in this Oboz Bridger Review, they are comfortable for year-round use (save for the hottest days) and can be quite warm in moderate winter conditions when paired with quality socks.